 Colors

 In accordance with the era, color combinations changed dramatically.
 It is hard to indicate specific colors.
-However rich and intense hues like burgundy, navy blue, and emerald green are frequently seen in vintage clothing.
+However, you can frequently see rich and intense hues like burgundy, navy blue, and emerald green are frequently seen in vintage clothing.

 How to Build a Vintage Wardrobe?

 First of all, do not try to change your style in one night.
-Wearing vintage and trying to style vintage aesthetic outfits are a process.
+Wearing vintage and trying to style vintage aesthetic outfits are is process.
 Therefore, do not be discouraged when you struggle.

 Step 1: Choose Your Timeframe